 What if I Ride a Scooter in Bali Without a License?

 That being said, you should demand to be given a ticket.
 This helps reduce the problem of bribery, which is really bad in Bali.
 It also forces the system to become more legitimate, and offer solutions.
+Of course, I don’t think you’ll ever find a police officer in Indonesia who will actually give you a legit ticket.

 Why Do Foreigners Need and IDL to Rent a Scooter in Bali?